Woolly Bear Weather Prediction

 Just because there is no scientific evidence that the Woolly Bear caterpillar can predict the weather, does not mean they cannot.
 As many of us nature lovers know, animals and insects seem to know what is coming before we ever do.

 If you want to believe in the folklore or not, is completely up to you.
 It does not hurt to check out the caterpillars and see what they might be telling us.
 Maybe they will be right.
-This year the caterpillars I have found all have a large brown section.
-Here is to hoping for a mild winter.
+This year the caterpillars I have found have a lot of black.
+Let's hope folklore is wrong.
+Here is to wishing for a mild winter.

-The caterpillar pictured directly above have 13 segments, 7 are black and 6 are brown.
-There are 4 dark stripes on the front end of the caterpillar and 3 on the rear.
-So, compared to the 5/5.5/2.5 ratio from last year, the beginning and middle of winter should not be as bad this year.
-However, the weathermen are predicting this winter will be worse.
+The caterpillar pictured directly above have 13 segments, 8 are black and 5 are brown.
+There are 5 dark stripes on the front end of the caterpillar and 3 on the rear.
+Last year, we had a 4/6/3 ratio.
+So, this year the beginning will be worse, the middle not as mild, and the end about the same.

-Many of the other Woolly Bear caterpillars we have seen this fall did not have dense hair and seemed to have more brown.
-These are both indications that the winter will be mild.
+Many of the Woolly Bear caterpillars we have seen this fall have dense hair.
+This is an indication the winter will be cold.

-So, does their coloring change due to their diet or the upcoming winter?
+So, does the coloring of the woolly bear caterpillar change due to their diet or the upcoming winter?
 I guess we will have to wait to find out.